HirokiHamaguchi/latexlint/README.md

 ### LaTeX Lint: Diagnose Current File

-Diagnose the current LaTeX or Markdown file.
+Diagnose the current editing LaTeX or Markdown file.
 This command automatically runs when saving the file.

 Here is the list of rules we detect, detailed in [Rules](#rules).